 Topics such as quality of syringe manufacture, quality of syringe components and why, quality of filling (volume check, reject reduction), quality of inspection and product release will be discussed in detail.

-Those working in the area of pre-filled syringes with responsibility for device programmes, product development, product life cycle management, regulatory affairs, quality assurance and combination products.
+This event is ideal for pharma start-ups, small and medium-sized pharma companies, CROs, CMOs, machine suppliers, hospital dispensaries, and anyone new to PFS or wanting to learn more in a relaxed and open environment.
+It will be of value to those working in the area of PFS with responsibility for device programmes, product development, product life cycle management, regulatory affairs, quality assurance and combination products.
 Drug delivery specialists, business development managers and product development managers will also find this course beneficial.
-It will provide a good comprehensive

 Syringe manufacture from components to the final product – an overview

 PFS for biotech: improvement in the manufacturing processes

 Trends with PFS

 Filling and closing: multi-format machine for nested syringes, vials and cartridges

 Terminal sterilisation of pre-filled syringes – strange but feasible